Bkmz1941/Algorithms/README.md

-### Repository with solved tasks of Yandex academy
+### Repository with code of different algorithms

 > [!NOTE]
-> There is I store my solutions of tasks that Yandex academy offers https://academy.yandex.ru/handbook/algorithms
+> There is I store in package /yandex-academy my solutions of tasks that Yandex academy offers https://academy.yandex.ru/handbook/algorithms